|Best overall||Yeti Hopper M30 2.0||SEE IT||

 Many soft coolers are waterproof.
 They feature protective shells or linings that also keep mold, mildew, and the sun’s rays at bay.

 You can absolutely put ice in an insulated bag.
-The interior linings of the best cooler bags are completely leakproof, with seams that are welded together.
-Some cooler bags even include pourable spouts, letting you easily drain water as the ice melts, without requiring that you take out all of your food or drinks.
+The interior linings of the best options are completely leakproof, with seams that are welded together.
+Some even include pourable spouts, letting you easily drain water as the ice melts, without requiring that you take out all of your food or drinks.

-The final word on shopping for the best cooler bag
+The final word on shopping for the best cooler bags

 Whether you’re looking for frosty beers or fresher produce, an insulated bag is like a portable refrigerator that packs up easily when it’s emptied.
 With thermal bags’ foam insulation systems and airtight seals, the best cooler bags can keep your hot food warm and your cold cuts cool.
 The size and style you need depend on what you want to eat and drink and where you want to consume it.
-But no matter if you’re looking to tip back a few cold ones on a boat deck or eat a hot sandwich while constructing a client’s back deck, there is a cooler bag that’s right for you.>
+But no matter if you’re looking to tip back a few cold ones on a boat deck or eat a hot sandwich while constructing a client’s back deck, there is an option that’s right for you.